-The Company holds a promissory note, original amount of \$0.4 million, from a tenant in the Company's Strip Mall for renovations completed in conjunction with a new lease.
-The loan carries interest at prime plus 2% and is repayable monthly over an amortized period of five years.
+The Company has a promissory note, original amount of \$0.4 million, from a tenant in the Company's Strip Mall for renovations completed in conjunction with a new lease.
+The loan carries interest at prime plus 2%, and is repayable monthly over an amortized period of five years.
 The loan is secured with a personal guarantee from the tenant.
-At the end of the Year outstanding amounts are \$0.2 million (\$0.2 million - 2015).
+At the end of the Year, outstanding amounts are \$nil (\$0.1 million - 2016).